 This has driven investor demand towards markets where they can buy low in an economy where they know they’ll be able to find renters who can meet the expectations of a lease.
 There are several key traits that make an ideal investment, and many of these have to do with the environment that surrounds the rental property itself:

 - ROI potential (what are your expenses like?)

 - The condition and value of the property (is it safe?)

 With these details in mind, we’re going to dive into where passive real estate investors in Texas should be looking at purchasing their next rental property moving forward.

-Unlike other regions in Texas that suffered as a result of declining oil prices during COVID-19, Dallas’ diverse economic structure was a benefit to investors who chose to diversify their portfolio here.
+Unlike other regions in Texas that suffered from declining oil prices during COVID-19, Dallas’ diverse economic structure benefited investors who chose to diversify their portfolio here.
 Let’s see how Dallas stacks up according to the investment factors above.